foxzsz/discord-vanity-sniper-GO/README.md

 **discord-sniper-GO** is a very-fast and efficient mulithreaded tool used to snipe discord vanities with ease.

+**NOTE: I haven't fully tested this with very rare vanities, so do let me know what your experience with this tool is on telegram: @uceicViwpvBo**

 ## **Features** :
 - Automatically send notifications to webhook
 - Supports sniping a lot of vanities simultaneously